 Like the Zareba ESP10M-Z or the Gallagher S6, the Premier Solar IntelliShock is intended for smaller animals like goats and pigs.
-The only way this solar electric fence charger stands out from these products is that it may support a larger area on a single strand.
+This solar electric fence charger stands out from these products because it may support a larger area on a single strand.

 In smaller pests like raccoons and coyotes, it’s functionally the same solar electric fence charger for a higher price.

 The manufacturer also states the batteries are ill-equipped for freezing conditions.
-Between this and the subpar warranty picking the Gallagher S12 is a better choice by far.
+The Gallagher S12 is a better choice by far between this and the subpar warranty.

 The one major advantage the Premier Solar IntelliShock would have over other options is that it doesn’t require being mounted and is meant to sit on the ground simply.
 No mandatory steel rods are required to mount like the Gallagher S12, Gallagher S40, or Gallagher S6.

 That being said, this simple setup can also be a downside.
-Another solar-powered fence charger would be off the ground and avoid flooding or snow.
+Another solar-powered fence charger would be off the ground, avoiding flooding or snow.
 The Premier Solar IntelliShock is at risk.
 Its solar panel is also on the ground and would struggle to absorb the same energy as the Gallagher S12 could.

 Other Products Notes